matutamiller/React-Study/README.md

 # React-Study

 Here are my first steps in React programming.
-Exercises of the crash course, to be more precise.
+Exercises of the crash course.

 Started Maximilliam Schwarzmuller's course on React.